CLI Reference

 ```bash theme={null}

-nono run --profile claude-code --allow-launch-services -- claude
+nono run --profile always-further/claude --allow-launch-services -- claude

 ```